allegheny-college-art-387-spring-2020/realized-structure-2/README.md

 >
 > Michel de Certeau, "Spatial Stories," _The Practice of Everyday Life_

 What features make a place a space (or vice-versa)?
 How are specific objects and landscapes essential to stories?
 Do the characters awaken place rather than place creating or awaking characters?
-This assignment intends to use de Certau's idea that place enables and tells stories itself, creating a stage ("theatre of action") without which there would be no story.
+This assignment intends to use de Certeau's idea that place enables and tells stories itself, creating a stage ("theatre of action") without which there would be no story.

 ### Supporting readings